 a list of third party accessible instruments and effects

-all of the presets for the pianos, harps ETC are now visible to reaper.
-Just go to the effects window of the VST by pressing f on the track that has it, and tab to the presets combo box and arrow down and up through them as you would do with any other effect.
+All of the presets for pianos, harps ETC are now visible to reaper.
+Just go to the FX window by hitting F on the track that has PianoTeq instantiated on it, tab to the Presets combo box and use your ArrowUp and ArrowDown keys to navigate the choices.

-in the case of version 6.1, Automatable parameters are accessed with p when you are on the track with Pianoteq.
-However, changing between the different pianos is a bit more tricky.
-Here's a suggested way of doing it: On the track, press f to bring up the fx chain, make sure the Pianoteq vst is selected in the list, then tab until there is an unlabelled check box.
-With NVDA's object navigation go to the next object from there---note that you need to use object navigation, you can't tab to that one.
-It's announced as unknown by NVDA.
-Using NVDA+shift+numpad-minus, set focus to that object.
-That object is Pianoteq itself, and it isn't accessible, but it reacts to some key presses.
-Ctrl+n switches between categories of instruments, and n switches from instrument to instrument.
-Your controller will continue working while you are interacting with that control, so you can play a few notes, hit n, play some more, and so on until you have found a preset you like.
+Since version 6.1, automatable parameters are accessible in the OSARA Parameters dialog.
+However, changing between the different pianos is a bit tricky.
+Here's a suggested way of doing it: Press F on the relevant track to open the FX window, make sure PianoTeq is selected in the FX chain list box, then tab until you find an unlabelled check box.
+Using NVDA's object navigation, go to the next object (note that you need to use object nav, you can't tab to this area of the screen).
+It's reported as "unknown" by NVDA.
+Using NVDA+Shift+NumPadMinus, set focus to that "unknown" object.
+That object is the PianoTeq GUI itself, and it isn't accessible, but once focused, it does react to some key presses.
+Control+N switches between categories of instruments, and N switches from instrument to instrument.
+Your controller will continue working while you are interacting with the inaccessible GUI, so you can play a few notes, hit N, play some more, and so on until you've found a preset you like.
 Performing OCR may even tell you which preset that was.

-Omnisphere is partially accessible if you're comfortable with concepts like review cursor in screen mode, object mode, with the use of the number pad and clicking with, and relocating cursor.
-This also means all expansions like keyscape, trilion, ETC. will work here too, for you can change presets banks, and select visible lists and some other settings.
+Omnisphere is partially accessible if you're comfortable with concepts like review cursor in screen mode, object navigation with the use of the number pad, simulated clicking and relocating cursor.
+This also means that expansions like Keyscape, Trilion, ETC. will work too.
+You can change preset banks, select visible lists and some other settings.
 To navigate more presets, you will have to scroll with a mouse wheel.

-After the plug-in is added, on REAPER’s fx Window, use shift+tab or tab to move the cursor to the “add” button, then press the up arrow to get into Omnisphere’s controls.
-Use NVDA’s screen review to navigate to the área where NVDA will read “software version x.x, or sound sources version x.x (where x is the version you’re using.
-Move the mouse pointer to any of these informations with NVDA+num-pad slash, and press the num-pad slash to click.
-You’ll be then taken to the library tab of the plug-in.
-Still using the screen review, you’ll see some filters by category, type of sound, for example, bells and vibs, ARP+BPM, etc. Filter the sounds as needed by selecting the appropriate filter using the above commands again NVDA+num-pad slash to move the mouse pointer to the desired item, and num-pad slash to click.
+After the plugin is instantiated in REAPER’s FX Window, use Shift+Tab to move to the “Add” button, then press UpArrow to get into Omnisphere’s GUI.
+Use NVDA’s screen review to navigate to the area where NVDA will report “software version x.x, or sound sources version x.x" (where x is the version you’re using).
+Move the mouse pointer to this information with NVDA+NumPad+Slash, and press the NumPad+Slash to click.
+You’ll be taken to the library tab of the plugin GUI.
+Using screen review, you’ll find some category filters such as type of sound, (for example, bells and vibs, ARP+BPM, etc).
+Filter the sounds as needed by selecting the appropriate filter using the above commands.
+Once again, they're NVDA+NumPad+Slash to move the mouse pointer to the desired item, and NumPad+Slash to click.
 The list of sounds in the category you've chosen will appear on the right of the screen, after where NVDA says: “normal”.
-Still using the screen review, select the first sound moving the mouse pointer and clicking again.
-Play the keyboard and see if you like.
-In case you want to experiment with other sounds on that category, you can now use up / down arrows to select the sounds and play around.
-Please have in mind that the sound list is circular; that means if you have reached the last sound on the list, when you press down arrow again you’ll be at the very first sound.
+Still using screen review, select your first sound and play your keyboard to see whether you like it.
+Once the first sound has been clicked, you'll be able to navigate through other sounds in that category using UpArrow and DownArrow.
+Note that the sound list wraps; that means if you have reached the last sound on the list, when you press DownArrow again, you’ll be at the very first sound.

-Note: In case you need to open another instance of Omnisphere during your session, fron that instance of the plug-in onwards you’ll be taken directly to the library tab.
-It is a great idea to save the sounds you like as user presets by hitting Shift+Space on the Plus button in REAPER's FX window.
+Hint: if you need to open another instance of Omnisphere during your session, from that instance of the plugin onward, you’ll be taken directly to the Library tab.
+It's recommended to save any sounds you like as user presets by hitting Shift+Space on the Plus button in REAPER's FX window.
 This will enable you to recall them quickly without having to muck about in the plugin GUI as described above every time.